 Federal Advocacy Efforts in the United States

-Four bills supporting U.S. relief and recovery efforts have already been signed into law (see below for an overview), and the next Federal relief package is currently under development and deliberation.
-On May 15, the U.S. House of Representatives plans to vote on the HEROES Act or the Health and Economic Recovery Omnibus Emergency Solutions Act (H.R.
-6800).
-While the HEROES Act is not expected to pass the Senate, it does indicate the current priorities of House Democratic leadership.
+Five bills supporting U.S. relief and recovery efforts have already been signed into law (see below for an overview), and the next Federal relief package is currently under development and deliberation.

 ASTC continues to advocate on behalf of its members, working with other museum associations and science engagement stakeholders.
 Please contact firstname.lastname@example.org if there are questions we can answer or concerns that we can help with.

 - June 5: The Paycheck Protection Program Flexibility Act of 2020 (PPPFA) makes several changes to the Paycheck Protection Program (PPP).

 - April 24: The Paycheck Protection Program and Health Care Enhancement Act replenished two of the small business loan programs authorized by the CARES Act—the PPP and the Economic Injury Disaster Loan (EIDL) program—with an additional $484 billion as the original funds were quickly exhausted.
 The bill also provided funding for hospitals and for coronavirus testing.